Brejo da Madre de Deus, Pernambuco, Brazil: What to pack, what to wear, and when to go [2023]

 July

 July in Brejo da Madre de Deus is warm.
-Temperatures average in the high 70s F (mid 20s C) during the day.
+The rain can amount to several inches/centimeters.
+During this time, temperatures average in the high 70s F (mid 20s C).

 What to wear/what to pack: